alvarogarcia7/blog_source/source/_posts/2016-02-01-self-study-in-february-2016.markdown

 The first part is about a comparison of languages, what/why he uses them, and protocol design.
 The second is more about the Erlang language, the BEAM VM, and some experiences.

-Tags: Federico Carrone, erlang, interview, jesper andersen, Jesper Louis Andersen, Haskell, OCaml, Go, Idris, the JVM, protocol design , software design , language, functional programming, protocol, land of lisp, northern war
+Tags: federico-carrone, erlang, interview, jesper-andersen, jesper-louis-andersen, haskell, ocaml, go, idris, the-jvm, protocol-design, software-design, language, functional-programming, protocol, land-of-lisp, northern-war

 [andersen-interview-1]: https://medium.com/this-is-not-a-monad-tutorial/interview-with-jesper-louis-andersen-about-erlang-haskell-ocaml-go-idris-the-jvm-software-and-b0de06440fbd
 [andersen-interview-2]: https://medium.com/this-is-not-a-monad-tutorial/interview-with-jesper-louis-andersen-about-erlang-haskell-ocaml-go-idris-the-jvm-software-and-5628fe591295